microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 Choose the recommend confidence level for the policy.
 If you only have one then you should match this.

 !!!
-Notes "To leabr more about confidence levels check out this video- [Confidence Level Video](https://www.microsoft.com/en-us/videoplayer/embed/RE4Hx60)"
+Notes "To learn more about confidence levels check out this video- [Confidence Level Video](https://www.microsoft.com/en-us/videoplayer/embed/RE4Hx60)"

-In our case we choose High so we will choose high here.
+In our case we choose high so we will choose high here.

 <figure>
     <img src="../../playbooks/img/fsi/picture10.png" align="left"/>